matwilso/matwilso.github.io/_posts/gpt-sim.md

 <span class="sidenote">
 Probably true---text is more [semantically dense](https://twitter.com/jcjohnss/status/1271273497310965762) than images/video,
 where there are many more bits to parse to arrive at the "big picture" idea (e.g., it usually doesn't matter how the leaves are blowing in the background).
-This doesn't seem like a concrete roadblock to building accurate video models---more of a speed-bump, or perhaps like a wooden fence we're going to have to drive through.
+This doesn't seem like a concrete roadblock to building accurate video models---more of a speed-bump.
 It'll be possible, just might require a bit more cleverness and a lot more scale.
 </span>.
-There is image-GPT, which suggests that other modalities are conquerable---if you are willing to pay the price in compute.

-With improved hardware, [larger investments](https://openai.com/blog/ai-and-compute/), and [efficiency gains](https://openai.com/blog/ai-and-efficiency/), massive-scale video prediction and general physics simulators doesn't seem too far on the horizon.
+With improved hardware, [larger investments](https://openai.com/blog/ai-and-compute/), and [efficiency gains](https://openai.com/blog/ai-and-efficiency/) though, massive-scale video prediction and general physics simulators don't seem too far on the horizon.
-Seems like it it's probably worth planning for.
+Seems like they're probably worth planning for.

 <!--